Advocates ready legal showdown with FCC on net neutrality

 One concern that Evan Engstrom, executive director of the startup advocacy group Engine, has is that Pai’s proposal relies on punishing wrongdoers after the fact instead of preventing bad behavior.
 That could put startups at a disadvantage, because they do not have the resources to fight ISPs which decide to favor other content.

-Engine, which put together two net neutrality letters signed by hundreds of internet firms ranging in size from Twitter Inc (TWTR.N) to unknowns, plans to support litigation opposed to Pai’s changes.
+Engine, which put together two net neutrality letters signed by hundreds of internet firms ranging in size from Twitter Inc to unknowns, plans to support litigation opposed to Pai’s changes.

 Reporting by Diane Bartz; Editing by Chris Sanders and Meredith Mazzilli